The (ISC)² CBK

 (ISC)² was established, in part, to aggregate, standardize and maintain the (ISC)² CBK for security professionals worldwide.
 Domains from the (ISC)² credentials are drawn from various topics within the (ISC)² CBK, which are used to assess a candidate's level of mastery of the most critical aspects of information security.

-The (ISC)² CBK is updated annually by the (ISC)² CBK Committee to reflect the most current and relevant topics required to practice the profession.
+The (ISC)² CBK is updated by the (ISC)² CBK Committee to reflect the most current and relevant topics required to practice the profession.

 1Becker, R.E., Montgomery, L.E.: A profession defined: Association management’s body of knowledge.
 Association Management 47, 221 (1995).